mitsuhiko/minijinja/minijinja-py/README.md

 Instead of custom formatters like in MiniJinja, you can define a finalizer instead which is similar to how it works in Jinja2.
-It's passed a value (or optional also the state as first argument whne `pass_state` is used) and can return a new value.
+It's passed a value (or optional also the state as first argument when `pass_state` is used) and can return a new value.
 If the special `NotImplemented` value is returned, the original value is rendered without any modification: